MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    ``ej.bon.immortalAfterInit`` is set, objects created during this initialization phase do not become immortal.

-B-ON Properties
+BON Properties
 ----------------

-The B-ON specification defines a set of optional properties:
+The BON specification defines a set of optional properties:

 -  ``"ej.bon.version"``: the version holds three positive integers separated by ``'.'`` (e.g.: ``1.2.0``).
--  ``"ej.bon.vendor"``: the name of the B-ON library provider.
+-  ``"ej.bon.vendor"``: the name of the BON library provider.
--  ``"ej.bon.vendor.url"``: the web site of the B-ON library provider.
+-  ``"ej.bon.vendor.url"``: the web site of the BON library provider.
 -  ``"ej.bon.immortalAfterInit"``: if set to ``true``, turn as immortal all remaining live objects at the end of the initialization phase (see :ref:`turningIntoImmortal`).